Two-stage Online Reusable Resource Allocation: Reservation, Overbooking and Confirmation Call: Regret Analysis for Stage I

 With turnover rate $\delta C = 100$ departures per day, this threshold is less than half the daily capacity turnover---easily met by most urban hotels.
 The threshold scales as $O(\sqrt{C\delta\log T})$, so larger capacity or longer horizons require proportionally more walk-ins, but only at a square-root rate. \end{example}

-Here we define $\delta:=$ (a) $1 - q$ when the occupancy duration follows a geometric distribution with parameter \(q\), or (b) \(1/d\) when the occupancy duration is constant \(d\), and $\iota={{O}}(\log(CT))$ is a coefficient that measures the crowdedness of the customer flow. \end{assumption} The first inequality \eqref{eq:require_booking} requires the booking rates are slightly greater than the expected departure rates, which is commonly assumed in service system (e.g. \citealt{chen2017revenue}, \citealt{dong2024value}).
-The second inequality \eqref{equ::require lambda} implies that, the daily walk-in rates of $\Omega(\iota+\sqrt{C\delta\iota})$ can offset the uncertainties caused by the cancellation and no-show.
-The quantity stands for the confidence bound of level $\exp(-\iota)$ over time horizon $T$ (see e.g. \citealt{lattimore2020bandit}).
-To underscore the tightness of Assumption \ref{assump:busy_season} up to logarithmic factors, we demonstrate that the performance gap between any online policy and the hindsight optimal policy can grow linearly in \(T\) when the uncertainty of either occupancy duration or cancellation cannot be offset by simultaneously exploiting reservations and walk-ins.
-To begin, we provide intuition on why all online policies fail in this regime.
-In contrast to the \(O(1)\) regret achieved in revenue management problems with non-reusable resources (e.g., \citealp{jasin2012re, bumpensanti2020re, vera2021bayesian}), our reusable resource allocation model introduces two additional sources of uncertainty: cancellation and occupancy duration.

-Since Type I reservations can be cancelled without penalty before the confirmation timing, the decision maker must overbook to offset the potential loss of idle resources.
+Condition (i) is common in service systems (e.g., \citet{chen2017revenue}, \citet{dong2024value}).
+Condition (ii) requires sufficient walk-in demand to offset uncertainties from cancellation and no-show, with the confidence bound of level $\exp(-\iota)$ over horizon $T$ (see \citet{lattimore2020bandit}).
+To underscore the tightness of Assumption \ref{assump:busy_season} up to logarithmic factors, we demonstrate that the performance gap between any online policy and the hindsight optimal policy can grow linearly in $T$ when the uncertainty of either occupancy duration or cancellation cannot be offset by simultaneously exploiting reservations and walk-ins.
+In contrast to the $O(1)$ regret achieved in revenue management with non-reusable resources (e.g., \citet{jasin2012re, bumpensanti2020re, vera2021bayesian}), our reusable resource allocation model introduces two additional sources of uncertainty: cancellation and occupancy duration.
+Since Type I reservations can be cancelled without penalty before confirmation, the decision maker must overbook to offset potential idle resource loss.
 However, to avoid overbooking loss, the total number of reservations cannot exceed idle capacities by too much.
-Additionally, with overlapped occupancy durations across days, if there are already numerous reservations for upcoming days, the decision maker becomes more conservative with current-day reservations.
-This tradeoff results in a positive probability of daily loss and accumulate to $\Omega(T)$ total regret—explaining the $\Omega(T/C)$ regret observed in existing online reusable resource allocation problems (e.g., \citet{feng2021online, gong2022online, zhang2022online}).
+With overlapped occupancy durations across days, numerous reservations for upcoming days make the decision maker more conservative with current-day reservations.
+This tradeoff results in a positive probability of daily loss, accumulating to $\Omega(T)$ total regret—explaining the $\Omega(T/C)$ regret observed in existing online reusable resource allocation problems (e.g., \citet{feng2021online, gong2022online, zhang2022online}).
 Typically, these models require capacity to scale linearly with $T$ to mitigate such uncertainties, whereas service systems with reusable resources repeatedly allocate limited resources to possibly overcrowded arrivals.